solana-foundation/solana-improvement-documents/proposals/0159-relax-transaction-signature-constraints.md

 the number of transaction-level signatures for all transactions included in a block regardless of verification success.

+Since the nonce authority for durable nonce transactions may be different from the fee payer, such transactions may need an additional signature verification in order to be committed to a block and avoid unauthorized usage of on-chain nonce accounts.

 ## Impact

 End users that submit transactions with invalid precompile instructions or